Water Protection

 Stormwater | Interlocal Stormwater Working Group

-ISWG (pronounced izzy-wig) is a coalition of 14 municipalities and 2 nested MS4s in the greater Portland and Saco areas (Biddeford, Cape Elizabeth, Cumberland, Falmouth, Freeport, Gorham, Old Orchard Beach, Portland, Saco, Scarborough, South Portland, Southern Maine Community College, University of Southern Maine, Westbrook, Windham, and Yarmouth) that work collaboratively to implement Clean Water Act requirements for stormwater.
+ISWG (pronounced izzy-wig) is a coalition of the District, 14 municipalities, and 2 nested MS4s in the greater Portland and Saco areas (Biddeford, Cape Elizabeth, Cumberland, Falmouth, Freeport, Gorham, Old Orchard Beach, Portland, Saco, Scarborough, South Portland, Southern Maine Community College, University of Southern Maine, Westbrook, Windham, and Yarmouth) that work collaboratively to implement Clean Water Act requirements for stormwater.
 The District coordinates ISWG and provides regional support and implementation of many of the permit’s six required minimum control measures.

 Long Creek Watershed Management District